 Before you begin, make sure you have completed test setup and sample preparation.
 Refer to those sections if you have not done so already.
+The following steps are part one of the test procedure:

 1. Remove 1 red-marked mixing well for each sample to be tested plus 4 red-marked wells for controls and place in the microwell holder.